 - 179. The preceding paragraphs of this Complaint are incorporated by reference. - 180.
-By providing transportation to the general public using its application and network of drivers, and by charging its passengers, Uber owed a duty to act with due and reasonable care towards both the public and towards its own passengers, including Plaintiff. - Uber has been on notice that its drivers have been sexually harassing, sexually 181. assaulting, and raping its passengers since at least 2014.
+By providing transportation to the general public using its application and network of drivers, and by charging its passengers, Uber owed a duty to act with due and reasonable care towards both the public and towards its own passengers, including Plaintiff. - Uber has been on notice that its drivers have been sexually harassing, sexually assaulting, and raping its passengers since at least 2014.
 Uber was aware or should have been aware that some significant subset of Uber drivers would continue to sexually assault, harass, physically assault, rape, and/or otherwise attack their vulnerable Uber patrons and passengers. - 182.
-Since learning of the sexual assaults perpetrated by its drivers, Uber never adopted appropriate safety measures and failed to improve its limiting existing safety procedures in any meaningful way. - 183.
-Uber does not require video monitoring of its drivers, nor does it provide emergency notification to Uber and the authorities when a driver drastically veers off course from the passenger's destination, abruptly cancels the ride, or ends the ride at the intended destination but GPS data indicates the passenger remains in the car for a significant period of time. - At all times relevant, Uber was well aware of the dangers its drivers posed to its 184. passengers, yet it still induced, and continues to induce, the public, including Plaintiff, to rely on Uber as a safe means of transportation.
-In doing so, Uber failed to warn passengers, including

-Plaintiff, of the possibility of being sexually assaulted, sexually battered, raped, falsely imprisoned, stalked, harassed, and/or otherwise attacked by an Uber driver.

-- At the time Plaintiff was sexually assaulted, Uber did not require sexual harassment/assault training for its drivers, nor did it have any policies in place for immediate termination if a driver engages in sexual misconduct. - 186.
-Uber does not cooperate with the police when a driver commits an illegal sexual attack on its passengers.
+Since learning of the sexual assaults perpetrated by its drivers, Uber never adopted appropriate safety measures and failed to improve its limiting existing safety procedures in any meaningful way.

+- 183. Uber does not require video monitoring of its drivers, nor does it provide emergency notification to Uber and the authorities when a driver drastically veers off course from the passenger's destination, abruptly cancels the ride, or ends the ride at the intended destination but GPS data indicates the passenger remains in the car for a significant period of time. - 184.
+At all times relevant, Uber was well aware of the dangers its drivers posed to its passengers, yet it still induced, and continues to induce, the public, including Plaintiff, to rely on Uber as a safe means of transportation.
+In doing so, Uber failed to warn passengers, including Plaintiff, of the possibility of being sexually assaulted, sexually battered, raped, falsely imprisoned, stalked, harassed, and/or otherwise attacked by an Uber driver. - At the time Plaintiff was sexually assaulted, Uber did not require sexual harassment/assault training for its drivers, nor did it have any policies in place for immediate termination if a driver engages in sexual misconduct. - Uber does not cooperate with the police when a driver commits an illegal sexual attack on its passengers.
 Despite having the express right to disclose driver information at Uber's sole discretion, Uber requires that extensive standards be met before the company will even consider law enforcement requests for information.
 Even after a report of sexual assault has been made, Uber generally requires a subpoena before it will release information.
 Uber's policy of noncooperation discourages police agencies from making recommendations to District Attorneys' offices to file complaints against Uber drivers and provides Uber's predatory drivers with tacit assurance that their illegal attacks will not be detected by law enforcement. - 187.
 When hiring new drivers, Uber does not verify driver identities with biometric background checks.
 Uber does not correct for false negatives created by its name-based screening procedures.
 Uber does not provide industry-standard background checks which would provide the most comprehensive means of screening applicant drivers.
 Uber does not invest in continuous monitoring of its drivers and is not immediately alerted when one of its drivers is implicated in criminal acts. - 188.
-Uber does not have a consistent, reliable system for addressing passenger reports of sexual assault by its drivers and continues to let dangerous predators drive for and earn money for Uber. - 189.
-Uber did not interview, check the references of, provide training to, or advise the Uber drivers of any anti-sexual assault policies when hiring them.
-Uber had no reasonable basis for believing Uber drivers in general were fit to drive vulnerable women around, particularly at night, and failed to use reasonable care in determining whether each driver was fit for the task.
-Uber should have known of the unfitness of the Uber driver involved in the assault described herein but failed to use reasonable care to discover their unfitness and incompetence.
+Uber does not have a consistent, reliable system for addressing passenger reports of sexual assault by its drivers and continues to let dangerous predators drive for and earn money for Uber.